attack-monkey/Lean-Functional-Typescript/README.md

 Parallels
 ==============

-Since `mutable` restricts multiple macros spawning at once, we need another type of macro that is better equipped to handle the spawning of multiple macros, collecting their results and converging back to a single macro.
+Since `mutable` restricts multiple actions spawning at once, we need another type of action that is better equipped to handle the spawning of multiple actions, collecting their results and converging back to a single action.

 `Promise.all` provides a standard way of doing this...